Snow and Ice Pooled Fund Cooperative Program (SICOP)

 “In order to experiment with snow and ice technology and systems not now in use in this nation, to determine their suitability to the United States and to help introduce the use of those with the most promise, the AASHTO Board of Directors endorses the concept of establishing a voluntary AASHTO Snow and Ice Pooled Fund Cooperative Program, under which testing by AASHTO Member Departments volunteering to sponsor and conduct tests can be supported financially with public sector funds voluntarily contributed by AASHTO Member Departments, Federal agencies, toll authorities, counties, and cities.”

-SICOP, once a stand alone collective, has become one of AASHTO's technical service programs, the Winter Maintenance Technical Service Program - SICOP.
+SICOP, once a stand-alone collective, has become one of AASHTO’s technical service programs, the Winter Maintenance Technical Service Program – SICOP.
 Program guidance is provided by the Winter Maintenance Policy Coordinating Committee (WMPCC).
 The task of the WMPCC is to promulgate the Winter Maintenance Program (WMP).
-Recognizing that an effective winter maintenance program encompasses all streets, roads and highways; the WMPCC membership will include an AASHTO member from each AASHTO region, members from the National Association of County Engineers (NACE), the American Public Works Association (APWA), representatives from winter maintenance related TRB committees, and liaisons with FHWA.
+Recognizing that an effective winter maintenance program encompasses all streets, roads, and highways; the WMPCC membership will include an AASHTO member from each AASHTO region, members of the National Association of County Engineers (NACE), the American Public Works Association (APWA), representatives from winter maintenance related TRB committees, and liaisons with FHWA.
 The WMPCC has direct ties to the AASHTO Subcommittee on Maintenance.

 Four guiding principles for SICOP are: